wilsonmar/wilsonmar.github.io/_posts/2018-09-05-salesforce-exhibitors.md

 2. What specifically <strong>differentiates</strong> what you provide?

-   * Example a: We have the best people.
+   * "We have the best people.
 We have the best culture.
 We have the latest technologies.
 Blah.
 Blah.
-Blah.
+Blah."
-   * Example b: Like GitLab and Automattic, we stay transparent by having people write blogs rather than PowerPoints.
+   * "Like GitLab and Automattic, we stay transparent by having people write blogs rather than PowerPoints."
    <br /><br />

 3. What do people have to do to get to work on new technologies like artificial intelligence?

-   * Example a: That's between people and their boss.
+   * "That's between people and their boss."
-   * Example b: The company provides free Pluralsight licenses.
+   * "The company provides free Pluralsight licenses.
 Travel to one conference a year.
-And I personally get up at 5 AM every day to study for certification exams, which the company pays for whether I pass or not.
+And I personally get up at 5 AM every day to study for certification exams, which the company pays for whether I pass or not."
    <br /><br />

 4. How do people at your organization maintain work-life balance?

-   * Example a: We offer to freeze employees' eggs so they can have children later.
+   * "We offer to freeze employees' eggs so they can have children later."
-   * Example b: We work with our customers so our people fly during weekdays and we train our customers on how to manage remote employees
+   * "We work with our customers so our people fly during weekdays and we train our customers on how to manage remote employees."
    <br /><br />